alexknowshtml/How-To-Indy-Hall/generator/content/05-you-and-indyhall.md

 > * Participation can be an extreme sport.
 If you break or lose it, you should replace it.
 > * Your equipment & professional liability is your responsibility.
-> * Cleaning up after yourself, emptying bins & recycling when they are full is a shared responsibility.
+> * Cleaning up after yourself, along with emptying trash & recycling when they are full is a shared responsibility.
 We work together to keep the space we're proud of presentable. **Let a core team member know if you're not sure where empty bags are, or where trash goes.**
-> * Do leave the spaces as you found them, or better than you found them (artwork and decoration is welcome).
+> * Leave any space you use as you found it or **better than you found it**.
+Artwork and decoration is welcome, we recommend working with [Indy Hall Arts'](http://twitter.com/indyhall_arts) lead curator Sean Martorana to make your installation look excellent.
 > * Anyone who behaves in an manner that is destructive to the space or other participants may be asked to leave.
-> * Be responsible and respectful with your internet usage.
-No bit-torrent or PrOn.
+> * Be responsible and respectful using our internet.
+Bittorrent and porn are absolutely not allowed.
+Large (1GB+) downloads or uploads during business hours aren't strictly *prohibited*...but it's rude to hog bandwidth.
 > * Respect other peoples personal and business privacy, confidentiality, safety, property and data. **If you're not sure, ask them.**
 > * The last remaining keyholder must ask a non-keyholder to leave at the end of the night, and non-keyholders must respect keyholders' personal schedules.
+>
+> This bit of text was **also** [borrowed and modified](http://cofwd.org/wp-content/uploads/2012/12/ParticipantAgreement_September2012.pdf) from our friends at [CoFWD](http://cofwd.org) in Kent, UK.
+Special thanks to [Carl Jeffrey](http://twitter.com/fellowcreative) for sharing with us.

 ---